Click play to listen to this article.

 Most breakup survivors groan about how life’s not fair and ask prosaic and stifling questions such as, “Why does this happen to me?”
 “This isn’t fair.”
 “Why do I have to suffer?” or “How did I let this happen?”

 Unsurprisingly, this type of self-inquiry doesn’t promote recovery, nor does it contribute to personal growth and well-being.
-The only thing it does is insert you into a victim mentality, envelop you in misery, and promote self-belittlement.
+The only thing it does is insert you into a victim mentality, envelop you in misery, and promote self-belittlement and criticism.

 But does that mean that we should eliminate negative self-inquiry?
 No, of course not.
 The more you try to obstruct involving yourself in negative self-inquiry, the more it will prevail.

-But what you should be doing instead is asking yourself better questions — the kinds that help you see yourself as a hopeful survivor rather than a hopeless and helpless victim.
-Questions like, “What can I learn from this?”
-“How can I rebuild myself?” and “What can I do to better my breakup situation?”
+So what you should be doing instead is asking yourself better questions — the kinds that help you see yourself as a hopeful survivor rather than a hopeless and helpless victim.
+Here are some examples:

 2. Rebuild Your Belief System